zivmi/esg-returns/README.md

 ------------

     ├── LICENSE
     ├── README.md                <- The top-level README for developers using this project ├── Dockerfile
     ├── build_project.py
     ├── data
     │   ├── processed             <- The final, canonical data sets for modeling │   ├── raw                   <- The original, immutable data dump │   └── financial_data.db
     │
-    ├── notebooks          <- Jupyter notebooks.
+    ├── notebooks                 <- Jupyter notebooks
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   ├── pdfs
+    ├── reports                   <- Generated analysis as PDF, LaTeX and PNG │   ├── pdfs
     │   ├── tables
     │   ├── tex
     │   └── figures               <- Generated graphics and figures to be used in reporting │
-    ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
-    │   │
-    │   ├── data           <- Scripts to download or generate data │   │   ├── fetch_data.py
+    ├── src                       <- Source code for use in this project │   ├── data                  <- Scripts to download and process data │   │   ├── fetch_data.py
-    │   │   ├── make_sql_db.py
+    │   │   ├── make_sql_db.py    <- Scripts to collect data into an SQLite database
     │   │   └── processing_data.py
     │   │
     │   └── models                <- Scripts to train models and then use trained models to make predictions │       └── regression.py
     └── requirements.txt          <- The requirements file for reproducing the analysis environment

 --------